-SOC 2 Compliance Checklist: 51 Questions to Prepare for a SOC 2 Audit
+SOC 2® Compliance Checklist: 35+ Questions to Prepare for a Successful SOC 2 Audit

-Getting a SOC 2 report is an important step for any service-based organization.
+Getting a SOC 2 report is an important step for any service organization.

-SOC stands for Service Organization Controls, and it’s a report that aims to provide more clarity on the security controls used by service-based organizations.
+SOC 2 stands for Service Organization Controls 2.
+It’s an attestation report created by the American Institute of Certified Public Accountants (AICPA) that’s designed to help build trust between service organizations and their customers. aims to provide more clarity on the security controls used by service organizations.

 - Availability: How available and accessible your services are to users

 - Confidentiality: How you protect confidential information from a data breach

 - Processing integrity: How you ensure data is processed in a timely, accurate manner

 - Privacy: How you keep user and customer data anonymous and protected

 We’ll cover these Trust Services Criteria a bit more in-depth later, but first, let’s answer a crucial question.